Morris worm: Architecture

 The worm exploited weak passwords, such as words used by the spelling checker and passwords using simple patterns like username, emanresu, or usernameusername.
 Morris's exploits became generally obsolete due to decommissioning rsh (normally disabled on untrusted networks), fixes to sendmail and finger, widespread network filtering, and improved awareness of weak passwords.

-Though Morris said that he did not intend for the worm to be actively destructive, instead seeking to merely highlight the weaknesses present in many networks of the time, a consequence of Morris's coding resulted in the worm being more damaging and spreadable than originally planned.
+Though Morris said that he did not intend for the worm to be actively destructive, a consequence of Morris's coding resulted in the worm being more damaging and spreadable than originally planned.
 It was initially programmed to check each computer to determine if the infection was already present, but Morris believed that some system administrators might counter this by instructing the computer to report a false positive.
 Instead, he programmed the worm to copy itself 14% of the time, regardless of the status of infection on the computer.
 This resulted in a computer potentially being infected multiple times, with each additional infection slowing the machine down to unusability.
 This had the same effect as a fork bomb, and crashed the computer several times.

 The main body of the worm can infect only DEC VAX machines running 4BSD, alongside Sun-3 systems.
 A portable C "grappling hook" component of the worm was used to download the main body parts, and the grappling hook runs on other systems, loading them down and making them peripheral victims.